 For instance, over the past four years, the number of products labeled “barrel/wood aged” has taken off.
 In the off-premise realm, the number has grown from 154 products to more than 500 products.
 Over the same period, sales of “barrel/wood aged” have grown my more than 27% (compound annual growth rate; CAGR).
 Sour styles have also bloomed, with an additional 236 sour labeled products coming to market helping to boost sales by a CAGR of 61.7%.
 Citrus is also big, as the number of products labeled in this realm has grown resulting in sales growth of 116%, representing more than $126 million in sales.

 With a wide array of buzzwords flooding the marketing of craft beer, knowing which ones consumers recognize may help retailers and brewers detect correlations between these terms and purchase influences.
 Despite some of the newer style and flavor trends, many of the more historic terms are fairly ingrained in the minds of most craft beer fans.
-For example, 70% or more are aware of conventional craft beer terms like independent, traditional, hoppy, drinkable and limited edition.
+For example, based on a Nielsen survey co-developed with Brewbound, conducted by Harris Poll, 70% or more are aware of conventional craft beer terms like independent, traditional, hoppy, drinkable and limited.

 Drilling down into awareness levels, there is a significant awareness gap between different age groups of craft beer drinkers.
 Among legal aged U.S. regular craft beer drinkers, 21-34 year-olds are the most aware of these conventional craft beer terms, with 66% familiar with them.
 Comparatively, only 33% of consumers aged 65 and up are aware of them.